duckdb/duckdb-web/docs/api/c/api.md

 ### duckdb_validity_row_is_valid
 ---
-Returns whether or not a row is valid (i.e. not NULL) in the given validity mask.
+Returns whether or not a row is valid (i.e., not NULL) in the given validity mask.

 #### Syntax
 ---